 If patience is your virtue, fall-planting garlic will give you an enviable crop next summer.
 Garlic is grown from garlic seed or from large sprouting garlic bulbs and will hunker down during winter, freeze in place, and when the ground starts to soften, it will send up shoots, maturing as the days get longer.
 The best garlic gets a jumpstart in the fall rather than waiting for a spring planting.

 Cool soil conditions are the trick for spinach, the most temperamental of all salad greens.
-Spinach resists transplanting, so it’s best to sow directly into cooler soil, around mid-September, (or early September if you’re in a colder region).
+Spinach resists transplanting, so it’s best to sow directly into cooler soil, around mid-September or anytime before the cold sets in.
 Six weeks before serious frost is all it takes for a hefty spinach crop, but spinach will start bearing bountiful leaves before then.

-Before it gets too late, sow your carrot seeds directly into the ground.
-Carrots are best planted by mid-late September and do not transplant well, so sow your seeds directly into the ground immediately!
+Carrots are best planted by mid-late September and early October and do not transplant well, so sow your seeds directly into the ground immediately!
 You can get more life out of your carrot season by using a soil cover, which will keep them warm longer, and protect them from the possibility of an invasive carrot-fly attack.

 Suzannah Gerber is vegan executive chef who teaches classes on plant-based nutrition and urban farming and also works with plant-based diets in medical studies.